-As of 2011, the data acquired from the most recent study is 6 years old.
-More up-to-date information would be invaluable for further program evaluation; OCRRA is currently considering its ability to devote resources to planning and executing another large-scale Waste Q&C, but has made no concrete plans as of yet.
+As of 2014, the data acquired from the most recent study is 9 years old.
+OCRRA is currently considering its ability to devote resources to planning and executing another large-scale Waste Q&C, but has made no concrete plans as of yet.